US morality campaigners of the Parents TV Council have written to US TV stations asking them to boycott NBC's The Playboy Club .

-Most notably was the discussion between a couple of students about wanting to become famous by making a sex tape, said Isett, referring to a couple who decided not to make a tape after a teacher informed them it would be child pornography because
+Most notably was the discussion between a couple of students about wanting to become famous by making a sex tape, said Isett, referring to a couple who decided not to make a tape after a teacher informed them it would be child pornography

-they're under 18.
+because they're under 18.
 Exactly what kind of message is that?

 Isett also whinged about the scene in which Paltrow and several students ripped open their shirts while dancing suggestively to Do You Wanna Touch Me:

 If you had a real-life instance of that, I think it's fair to say the teacher involved would no longer be a teacher.
 But somehow it's acceptable for a fictional teacher to do this.
 Again, this is a real problem.
-Real-world teachers
+Real-world

-don't lap dance with their students.
+teachers don't lap dance with their students.

 The Parents Television Council didn't appreciate the show mocking the celibacy club.

 From the beginning of the episode, it was pretty clear the gist of it was going to be that abstinence is off the table and we're going to make the celibacy club look like the nerds convention essentially.
-There was very little doubt
+There was very

-is about consequence and responsibility.
+whatever discussion there is about consequence and responsibility.

 The episode of Glee has also hit the new for the use of the Gary Glitter's Do You Wanna Touch Me

 Channel 4 has confirmed that it will go ahead with the screening of the episode complete with the song.
-A Channel 4 spokeswoman said: The scene is editorially justified within the programme and we do not seek to censor material in the proper context.
+A Channel 4 spokeswoman said: The scene is editorially justified within the programme and we do not seek to censor material in the proper

 The song will also feature on a forthcoming album of music from the series to be released in the UK next month.